oleg-agapov/data-engineering-book/README.md

 If you already decided to learn data engineering, but don't know where to start – head on to the [Data Engineering roadmap](./book/1-introduction-to-data-engineering/1.2-data-engineering-roadmap.md).
 There I show three paths you can take, from absolute beginner to advanced levels.

-Lastly, check the [table of content](#table-of-content) down below and find the most interesting topics for you.
+Lastly, if you know what exactly you want to learn then head to the [table of content](#table-of-content) down below and find the most interesting topics for you.

 ## Table of content